Skip to main content

 A £6,000 net heat pump price almost always hides something: undersized pump, no cylinder upgrade, no radiator survey, no MCS certification.
 The system runs, but it cycles constantly, the customer hates the result, and the warranty voids inside 18 months.
 Before you sign, ask for three specific things: a written room-by-room heat-loss calculation, the installer's MCS number (search it on the public register), and a manufacturer warranty of at least seven years.

-For a free MCS-spec heat pump quote with a full heat-loss survey — and an honest BUS-plus-ECO4 stack check on the day — book a survey online or ring 0800 229 4094.
-No cost.
-No obligation.
-No pressure.
+Check what your house actually qualifies for with a free MCS-spec heat pump quote, full heat-loss survey, and an honest BUS-plus-ECO4 stack check on the day.
+Book online or ring 0800 229 4094.
+The number on the quote is the number you pay.

 Want to find out how much you could save?